-The Amish call themselves “the plain people”, they dress in plain, 18th century clothing, choose not to own motor vehicles, reject almost everything with rubber tires, and don’t connect to the electrical grid, the Amish I know have happily used professional-grade cordless tools ever since they became available in the mid-1980s.
-In fact, these tools are a big part of the Amish building scene.
-Over the last five years Amish families have begun to move to my quiet corner of Manitoulin Island, Canada and I’m glad to see them.
+The Amish call themselves “the plain people”, and it’s easy to see that.
+They dress in simple, 18th century clothing, choose not to own motor vehicles, reject almost everything with rubber tires, and don’t connect to the electrical grid.
+But the Amish I know have happily used professional-grade cordless tools ever since they became available in the mid-1980s.
+In fact, these tools are a big part of the Amish building scene where I live.
+Over the last 10 years Amish families have begun to move to my quiet corner of Manitoulin Island, Canada and I’m glad to see them.
 One thing I’ve learned is how modern cordless tools fit into the Amish way of living.
 I was surprised by this until I came to understand why.

 A Line in the Sand

 While Amish households generally do have a land line telephone, for instance, it’s not in the house.
 The Amish way is to put the phone in a little building some distance from the house.
 Why?
-The same reason they choose not to connect to the grid, though they still use electricity.
-One way to make use of a technology without having it dominate your heart and soul is to make it less convenient.
+The same reason they choose not to connect to the electrical grid, though they still use electricity.
+One way to make use of a technology without having it dominate your heart and mind is to make it less convenient.
 Wasting aimless hours on the phone is less enticing if that phone is in a little dark building 50 yards from the house.

 When I first learned that an Amish couple – David and Miriam Kuepfer – had moved to a farm a few miles from my place, I decided to give them a handsaw as a house-warming present.
 I never thought for a moment that they’d use power tools of any kind, but I’d learn differently soon enough.
 The saw I handed David was a nice, new Irwin model – the kind with those super-sharp, hard-point teeth.
 When I arrived at their farm that day it was like I’d stepped back in time.
 When David and his wife Miriam came out of the house to meet me, they spoke English with an old German accent and wore simple, hand-made clothes that showed a lot of skill in the making.

-“My dad bought his first cordless tools when I was still in grade school in the mid-1980s”, explains David.
-“Dad’s first tool was a 7.2 volt drill – one of the first cordless tools available.
+“My dad bought his first cordless tools when I was still in grade school in the mid-1980s”, David explained to me.
+“Dad’s first tool was a Makita 7.2 volt drill – one of the first cordless tools available.
 From there we’ve basically stayed with DEWALT the whole time.
 We upgraded to 12 volt tools, then 36 volts when we did a lot of metal work on horse-drawn farm equipment.
 When I married in 2007, I bought an 18 volt drill, circ saw, recip saw, angle grinder and an impact driver.
 After 11 years of hard use, the only repair I had to do was change a bearing in the circ saw.
 We did burn out a drill, but only after a lot of hard work in steel.
 Those DEWALT XRP tools held up really well.”
 These days David is using 20 volt and 60 volt DEWALT FLEXVOLT equipment, including a cordless tablesaw – the first he’s ever owned.

 The Amish greatly value humility and that’s the main reason they don’t allow personal photos to be taken.
 While I was taking photographs for this story, David made sure to be well out of the way.
 David’s not a particularly fine carpenter, but he’s a productive one.
 He builds sheds, furniture, repairs barns and does any other jobs involving wood and metal.
-He works mostly with lumber he cuts on his own sawmill from the forest that’s part of his 300 acre farm.
+He works mostly with lumber he cuts on his own sawmill from the forest that’s part of his 200 acre farm.
 Lately David’s been building a bedroom set for sale and working on a kitchen renovation, complete with site-built cabinets made entirely with the cordless tools he depends on to earn his living.
-That’s the kitchen he built here.
+That’s the kitchen he built above.